coinbase/step/deployer/README.md

 Each release the client generates a release `release_id`, a `created_at` date, and a SHA256 of the lambda file, and together also uploads the release to S3.

-The `step-deployer` will reject any request where the `created_at` date is not recent, the lambdas SHA does not match, or the releases don't match.
-This means that if a user can invoke the Step function, but not upload to S3 (or vice-versa) it is not possible to deploy old or malicious code.
+The `step-deployer` will reject any request where the `created_at` date is not recent, the lambdas SHA does not match the uploaded zip, or the release sent to the step function and S3 don't match.
+This means that if a user can invoke the step function, but not upload to S3 (or vice-versa) it is not possible to deploy old or malicious code.

 #### Audit